 - We are personally big fans of alternating camping with staying at a lodge, whereby we also like to combine camping on a public campsite inside a safari park (bush camping), with a stay at a commercially run campground outside a natural park, who often have great amenities, like an outdoor kitchen space or a swimming pool.
 Many upmarket lodges are foreign owned, but it can also be a great rewarding and authentic experience to stay at a more budget, locally owned small-scale hotels.

 - When you fuel up your tank, always know where the next fuel stop is.

 - 'Pole pole' (slowly slowly) is a lifestyle in Kenya.
-Expect that everything will take a while; from fuel stops to entering parks, crossing the border, etc.
+Expect that everything will take a while; from fuel stops to entering parks, ordering a meal etc.